Your Journey Settings define how users interact with your Journey.

-Start by giving your Journey a descriptive name that clearly communicates its purpose to your team.
+Start by giving your Journey a name and description that clearly communicates its purpose to your team.
 Common examples include:

 • Abandoned Cart